\n\n

 | NHS prescription eligibility | Possible depending on area and assessment | More commonly prescribed for complex needs |

-- You are stepping up from DryNites or similar and want to try a higher-capacity pull-up first
+– You are stepping up from DryNites or similar and want a higher-capacity pull-up

-- Your child has sensory sensitivities and a pull-up format feels more manageable
+– Your child has sensory sensitivities and a pull-up feels more manageable

 – Overnight leaks are moderate rather than severe

-If you choose TENA Pants for overnight use, opt for the Night variant rather than the standard Plus or Super — the core geometry is better suited to lying-down use.
+If choosing TENA Pants for overnight, opt for the Night variant rather than standard Plus or Super—the core design is better suited for lying down.

-- High-capacity pull-ups are still leaking overnight despite correct sizing and fitting
+– High-capacity pull-ups still leak despite correct sizing

-- Your child moves heavily during sleep and tends to shift products out of position
+– Your child moves heavily during sleep and shifts products

-- You or another carer is already assisting with the nighttime routine
+– You or a carer already assist with the routine

-- Your child has a physical disability or mobility limitation that makes a pull-up format impractical
+– Your child has a physical disability or mobility issues making pull-ups impractical

-- Volume of wetting is very high and you need maximum containment
+– Wetting volume is very high requiring maximum containment

-TENA Pants are widely available from supermarkets, pharmacies, and online retailers.
-TENA Slip products tend to be sold through specialist retailers and medical suppliers, though they are also available on Amazon and direct from TENA.
+TENA Pants are widely available in supermarkets, pharmacies, and online.
+TENA Slip products are often sold through specialist retailers and medical suppliers, but also on Amazon and directly from TENA.

-Both product types may be available on NHS prescription, depending on your child’s continence assessment and local commissioning arrangements.
-If your child has a formal continence referral or a complex care package, it is worth asking whether TENA Slip is included in what the service can provide.
-Products prescribed via the NHS are typically issued through a home delivery continence service and do not require repeat trips to a pharmacy.
+Both types may be available on NHS prescription, depending on assessment and local arrangements.
+If your child has a formal continence assessment, ask if TENA Slip is included.
+NHS prescriptions are typically delivered to your home, avoiding repeated pharmacy visits.

-The choice between TENA Pants and TENA Slip comes down to three things: how much containment you need, how much independence matters, and what your child will actually tolerate wearing.
-Neither format is better in the abstract — they serve different situations.
-TENA Pants suits older children managing their own routines with moderate-to-heavy wetting; TENA Slip suits those who need maximum containment or carer-assisted changes.
+Choosing between TENA Pants and TENA Slip depends on containment needs, independence, and your child’s tolerance.
+Neither is inherently better—they serve different situations.
+TENA Pants suit older children managing their routines with moderate-to-heavy wetting; TENA Slip is better for maximum containment or carer-assisted changes.

-If you have been through standard bedwetting pull-ups and are still dealing with frequent leaks, both TENA formats represent a meaningful step up.
-The right one is whichever keeps your child dry through the night — and makes the morning manageable for everyone.
+If standard pull-ups are still leaking frequently, both TENA formats offer a significant improvement.
+The best choice is the one that keeps your child dry overnight and makes mornings easier for everyone.